Jorgeromeu/jorgeromeu.github.io/content/_index.md

     authors="<span class='me'>Jorge Romeu Huidobro</span>, <a href='https://kellnhofer.xyz'>Petr Kellnhofer</a>, <a href='https://lukas.uzolas.com/'>Lukas Uzolas</a>, <a href='https://graphics.tudelft.nl/~marroquim/'>Ricardo Marroquim</a>, <a href='https://graphics.tudelft.nl/~eisemann/'>Elmar Eisemann</a>"
     venue=""
     tag="Master Thesis"
     desc="We propose a method for generating videos conditioned on an animated 3D mesh with an image diffusion model.
-Our approach works in two stages, firstly we generate a texture for the input mesh using [existing techniques for multi-view consistent generation](https://arxiv.org/abs/2408.01291), and extract intermediate features the network while generating these textured views.
-We then render depth-maps of the target animation and use the diffusion model with depth conditioning to generate each animation frame, and enforce consistency between frames using these extracted diffusion features.
+Our approach works in two stages, firstly we generate a texture for the input mesh using [existing techniques for multi-view consistent generation](https://arxiv.org/abs/2408.01291), and extract intermediate features from the network while generating these views.
+We then render depth-maps of the target animation which we use as conditioning to generate the video frames, enforcing consistency between frames using these extracted diffusion features.
 By using this two-stage pipeline we get stronger robustness to occlusion and camera zoom than [prior work](https://primecai.github.io/generative_rendering/)" code="https://github.com/Jorgeromeu/diffusion-feature-textures"
     paper="https://repository.tudelft.nl/record/uuid:2f42fdf6-d988-4096-957a-ab8d1d3bf5f2"
     highlight="true"